Students studying computer science at Carthage have many opportunities to enrich their education.

 Scholarships for computer science students

-Carthage awards one full-tuition and two $22,000 per year Math/Science Scholarships each year to incoming students.
+Carthage awards two full-tuition Math/Science Scholarships each year to incoming students.
 These scholarships are awarded to students who demonstrate ability in computer science, mathematics, and other natural sciences, and are renewable for four years.